-To enhance coordination among defense, agricultural, conservation and climate resilience stakeholders, the local sentinel landscape partnership will be provided funds by the FCC to hire a full-time local sentinel landscape coordinator (SLC).
-The FCC expects that the SLC role will be a full-time position, however, requirements may vary depending on the sentinel landscape.
+To enhance coordination among defense, agricultural, conservation, and resilience partners, the local sentinel landscape partnership will be provided funds by the FCC to hire a local SLC.
+The FCC expects that the SLC role will be a full-time position, however, requirements may vary depending on the needs of their sentinel landscape.